LelsersLasers/dwm/README.md

 # dwm
 Need to Fix: Make Picom not make the boarders transparent.FIX CFACTS AND ALPHA!!

-Will add: fixborders, alternativetags, barpadding or statuspadding.

 Also need to do: Add keybindings for more apps, and add all keybinding and number changes in config.h to config.def.h (make patching easier, and might fix some other minor issues).

 My Personal files for dwm.
 I have this in my home dir.
 By default, terminal is 'termite' and run launcher is 'dmenu'.

 My dmenu is also from suckless.org (not arch repos)

-Current patches: attachaside, actualfullscreen, movestack, gridmode, fullgaps, autostart, restartsig, cyclelayouts,cfacts, alpha, save_floats,
+Current patches: attachaside, actualfullscreen, movestack, gridmode, fullgaps, autostart, restartsig, cyclelayouts, cfacts, alpha, save_floats, barpadding, alternativetags

 INSTALL: